 - Millennials

+- Gen Z

-- Teens
+- Gen Alpha

 - Older adults

-- Moms
+- Parents

-- Multicultural or one specific culture such as African Americans, Hispanic (English and Spanish-speaking)
+- Multicultural-or a specific culture such as Black/African American or Hispanic (English- and Spanish-speaking)

 As you can imagine, each of these audiences will require custom engagement plans, incentives, activity designs, and more.
 We have communities that include only these audiences and others with a mix across audiences, and it truly is about knowing who you are talking to and making sure you are catering to their needs within the online environment.